Alyssum is a great flower. It’s hardy, easy to grow and makes for a beautiful ground cover. So no surprise it’s so popular.

 Why Potatoes are a Problem:

 Pest Attraction: Potatoes attract pests like aphids and Colorado potato beetles.
-These pests can also affect alyssum which will lead to increased pest problems in your garden.
+And if your alyssum is planted nearby the pests will be all over them.

-Nutrient Competition: Potatoes are also heavy feeders and can deplete the soil of nutrients that alyssum needs to thrive.
+Nutrient Competition: Potatoes are also heavy feeders and will steal all the nutrients your alyssum needs.

 10. Dahlias